d-j-e/SNPPar/README.md

 python snppar.py -s <alleles.csv> -t <tree.tre> -g <genbank.gbk> -a -n -H

-Please message me (David Edwards) on Slack if you have any problems or find any errors in the output.
-This code is definitely still in development.

-## Warning, the name may yet change...

 ## Input requirements:

-The tree needs to be bifucating, rooted (midpoint is fine, but an outgroup is better...), and in Newick format.
+The tree needs to be bifurcating, rooted (midpoint is fine, but an outgroup is better...), and in Newick format.

 SNPPar currently only takes SNP tables (a small example is provided below):